Golden Handcuffs Definition

 In these 2 years, I would be getting a 21-month profit from the employee of 52,00$.
 In this, I will pay the 10,000S to the employee as promised.
-This makes a situation where the effective efficiency has grown such that even if the total amount paid is high, the profits are equally higher.
+It makes a situation where the effective efficiency has grown such that even if the total amount paid is high, the profits are equally higher.

 Let us look at the following words from their investor relations report of Microsoft

 “We grant stock-based compensation to directors and employees.
 At June 30, 2013, an aggregate of 425 million shares was authorized for future grant under our stock plans, covering stock options, stock awards, and leadership stock awards.
 Awards that expire or are canceled without delivery of shares generally become available for issuance under the plans.
 We issue new shares of Microsoft common stock to satisfy exercises and vesting of awards granted under all of our stock plans.”

-In fact, the higher the cadre, the more the percentage of salary comes from the options – which are the golden handcuffs.
-It might not be the company doing it, recently Elon Musk put out a statement that he will be paid only when Tesla will reach a 1 trillion-dollar company and that boosted the confidence of the shareholders.
-This shows another application of how incentives can be used to hold on to people.
+The higher the cadre, the more the percentage of salary comes from the options – which are the golden handcuffs.
+It might not be the company doing it, recently Elon Musk put out a statement that he will be paid only when Tesla will reach a 1 trillion-dollar company, and that boosted the confidence of the shareholders.
+This statement shows another application of how to use incentives to hold on to people.

 - The advantages are there for both the organization and the employee.
 The employee will be able to get lucrative pay packages and see his true worth in a company.
 The more the pay structure, the employee might stay longer with the company and work more for the company – this is what the company wants.